-

 abuse and neglect – files the petition.

-Delinquency: A child or youth under age 18 may be convicted as
+Delinquency: Children or youth under age 18 may be convicted as

-delinquent if he or she has violated any federal or state law or
+delinquent if they have violated any federal or state law or

 municipal or the violation of any order of the Superior Court other than